Ryonet | #PoweringThePrint

-Last year we launched Wilflex LAVA Low Bleed White Ink.
-In the typical Ryonet and Wilflex Fashion, we wanted to make it better.
-The following summer after we launched the ink, we made improvements and upgraded the Lava Low Bleed Ink to our Perfect White Low Bleed Plastisol Ink.
-The goal of this was to make the ink print just as well as the Lava Low Bleed, but also improve its ability to be flashed and make the opacity of the ink more optimized for production.
+Last year we launched Wilflex Low Bleed White Ink.
+In the typical Ryonet and Wilflex fashion, we wanted to make it better.
+The following summer after we launched the ink, we made improvements and upgraded the Low Bleed Ink to our Perfect White Low Bleed Plastisol Ink.
+The goal of this was to make the ink print just as well as the Low Bleed, but also improve its ability to be flashed and make the opacity of the ink more optimized for production.
 The non-phthalate finished ink is a perfect balance of vibrant color, creaminess, and opacity.
 The increased opacity of the ink helps printers get to color quicker while printing, even when using fine mesh sizes.
 This results in the best press performance and color design.

 The ink is designed to work well with both manual and automatic printers.
 You won’t have to worry about ink bleed or dye migration while printing.
 Perfect White is great for cotton, cotton blends, and polyester blends.
 The prints turn out soft to the touch, are matte in finish, and are eye-catching.

 So, you might wonder is it perfect like the name entails?
 For our initial market test, we partnered with Printed Threads, a shop based in Texas, to test the Perfect White Ink.
 Bret, the owner of Printed Threads, let us know that the ink was warm and flowy in Texas, and therefore printing as it was designed to do.